This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 To Store Leftover Roast Beef

 Store leftover Air Fryer Chuck Roast in an airtight container in the refrigerator.
 Enjoy it in sandwiches or make soup with it!
+Make these Blackstone Philly Cheesesteaks with leftovers, you will not be sorry!

 - 2 pound boneless beef chuck roast